siyul-park/uniflow/docs/architecture.md

 ## Compilation Process

-The loader tracks changes to node specifications and secrets in real-time through a change stream.
+The loader tracks changes to node specifications and values in real-time through a change stream.
 When additions, modifications, or deletions occur, the loader dynamically reloads the specifications from the database.
 These specifications are compiled into executable forms using codecs defined in the schema, with caching and optimization to enhance performance.

 Compiled nodes are transformed into symbols and stored in a symbol table.
 The symbol table connects each symbol's ports based on the port connection information in the node specifications.